Zipcar: Membership

 The Honda Civic Hybrid is part of Zipcar's clean fuel vehicle fleet.

 Members are able to view vehicle availability and reserve a self-service car via the internet, Android, and iPhone apps, or by telephone, in increments as short as 30 minutes.
 Members pay only for time they reserve.
 Zipcar vehicles report their positions to a control center using in-car technology.

 In the U.S., each reservation entitles members up to 180 mi for a 24-hour period and then $0.45 per mile beyond 180 miles ($0.55 per mile for premium vehicles and cargo van rentals) will be charged within the 24 hour period.
 If the rental is longer than 24 hours, then the member is entitled to 180 mi per 24 hours; then 20 mi per additional hour of the reservation period until 180 mi is reached.
 If the 180 mile limit based on hours is exceeded then $0.45 per mile will be charged ($0.55 per mile for premium vehicles and cargo van rentals).

-Canadian members receive up to 200 km with each reservation for the first 24 hours with $0.30 per kilometre (up to $0.45 per kilometre for premium vehicles and cargo van rentals) being charged if the 200 km limit is exceeded.
+Canadian members receive up to 200 km with each reservation for the first 24 hours with $0.30 per kilometer (up to $0.45 per kilometer for premium vehicles and cargo van rentals) being charged if the 200 km limit is exceeded.
 If the rental reservation is longer than 24 hours, then 200 km is included per 24 hours period along with 15 km per each additional hour up to 200 km.
-If the 200 km limit based on hours is exceeded, then $0.30 per kilometre (up to $0.45 per kilometre for premium vehicles and cargo van rentals) will be charged.
+If the 200 km limit based on hours is exceeded, then $0.30 per kilometer (up to $0.45 per kilometer for premium vehicles and cargo van rentals) will be charged.
 Individual members can sign up for one of two different plans, the "Occasional Driving Plan" and the "Extra Value Plan".

-Members are given an access card containing a wireless chip that will open the vehicle they have reserved only at the time they have reserved it.
-The reservation includes vehicle insurance, a gas card for the car.
+A member's Zipcar reservation includes vehicle insurance and a gas card for the car.
 A member can reserve and use a Zipcar in any Zipcar city.